A urban waterfront that's surrounded by natural beauty.

 The Elizabeth River Trail is a 10.5 mile urban biking and pedestrian trail along the Norfolk waterfront, maintained and marketed by the Friends of the Elizabeth River Trail Foundation with support from the City of Norfolk.
 The Foundation aims to enhance and expand the trail as a recreational, social, and educational destination that improves environmental awareness, neighborhood connectivity, and innovative economic development in Norfolk, Virginia.
 The Trail can be accessed at various points along the Elizabeth River including Town Point Park, Harbor Park, and the historic Freemason District.
 The trail offers scenic views of the Elizabeth River and interpretive markers tell the history of the area and environment.

 Located on Downtown Norfolk's waterfront, Nauticus is an exciting 120,000 square foot science and technology center exploring the power of the sea.
 It is also home to the USS Wisconsin, one of the largest and last battleships ever built by the U.S. Navy.
-From Escape Ship challenges, Dickens' Christmas Towne, camp programs, and informative exhibits, to Haunted Battleships, an urban kayak launch, and scavenger hunts, there’s always something new and exciting happening at Nauticus.
+From Escape Ship challenges, Dickens' Christmas Towne, camp programs, and informative exhibits, to Haunted Battleships and scavenger hunts, there’s always something new and exciting happening at Nauticus.

 Pagoda & Oriental Garden